MadhavBh/PassManager/README.md

 Readme file for passmanager>>

-This is a project made by Madhav Bhatnagar for a school project including mysql integration and datavisualisation
+This is a very janky project made by Madhav Bhatnagar for a school project including mysql integration and datavisualisation